uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-A user can edit attributes about email addresses associated with his account by clicking the ``Edit`` button in the row of the email address for which the edits should be made.
+A user can edit (:ref:`userEmailEdit`) attributes about email addresses associated with his account by clicking the ``Edit`` button in the row of the email address for which the edits should be made.

 .. _userEmailEdit: